Finance & Local Government Transparency

 Contracts and tenders

 Copies of contracts to businesses and to the voluntary, community and social enterprise sector worth more than £5,000 can be found on the schedule of payments.
 Invitations to tender and quote are issued for goods and services over £5,000.
-Tenders will be published here.
+As of February 2025, tenders will be published on Find a Tender.
+Previous tenders and contract awards can be found on Contracts Finder.

 Public Land, property and car parking owned by the Council